vtex/instore-applinking-payment-test/README.md

 Execute any make command on the terminal of your machine (normally works on Linux and Mac).

+This is a React Native example App, on Makefile have helpers to how to setup and test (as you can see below).
+But you can also see React Native's documentation if you have any doubts on how to run it: https://facebook.github.io/react-native/docs/getting-started.html (the "Building Projects with Native Code" can be a good place to start)

 ### Setup project

 make setup (need node and npm installed on your machine)